russell-mcdaniel/cities-skylines-monitor/README.md

-# cities-skylines-monitor
+# Cities: Skylines Insights

-A mod for monitoring Cities: Skylines activity
+A mod for gaining insight from Cities: Skylines activity.